-When your air conditioner is spotless and running right, it’s not normal to be smelling anything odd.
-Unusual air conditioner noises and weird smells are a clue that something is up.
-If your air conditioner is aging or you haven’t had service completed within the last year, they can be a clear sign you need skilled air conditioning repair in Saint Louis.
+When your air conditioner is spotless and running right, you shouldn’t be smelling anything odd.
+Unexpected air conditioner noises and weird smells are a hint that something is out of whack.
+If your air conditioner is past its prime or you haven’t had maintenance done within the last year, they can be an obvious sign you need pro air conditioning repair in Saint Louis.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical smell, it isn’t a good sign.
-You could also report your:
+If your air conditioner smells bad when turned on, especially a chemical odor, it isn’t a great sign.
+You might also observe your:

 • Air conditioner smells like paint thinner